Requirements for XLSTAT on Windows

 If you get the window below, you do not need to follow the procedure.
-This means that VBA is already installed by default on your computer (VBA is often installed by default with Excel 2016).
+This means that VBA is already installed by default on your computer (VBA is often installed by default with Excel 2016 and later).

 4. Expand the Office Shared Features line and locate Visual Basic for Applications.
 Click on the left icon so that the drop-down menu appears.
 Select the Run from My Computer option.

 5. Continue with the installation until the end.

 VBA should now be enabled and XLSTAT able to run.